-1) Look up your event on the Hollywood Bowl website BEFORE you go!
+1. Look up your event BEFORE you go!

 The Hollywood Bowl has some basic rules that apply to all shows.
 However, there are different rules for certain shows at the Bowl.
 For instance, a basic show allows for you to take your own food and alcohol.
 We took full advantage of this the first time we went.
 I got one of those cute picnic baskets with little plastic wine glasses.
 Cheesy, but so fun!